PennyLaneAI/pennylane/doc/code/qml_grouping.rst

      [PauliY(wires=[0]), PauliZ(wires=[1])]]

-The :math:`C_{J}` coefficients for each :math:`P_J` Pauli word making up a Hamiltonian can also be specified along with further options, such as the Pauli word grouping method (e.g., *qubit-wise commuting*) and the underlying graph- colouring algorithm (e.g., *recursive largest first*) used for creating the groups of observables:
+The :math:`C_{J}` coefficients for each :math:`P_J` Pauli word making up a Hamiltonian can also be specified along with further options, such as the Pauli-word grouping method (e.g., *qubit-wise commuting*) and the underlying graph-colouring algorithm (e.g., *recursive largest first*) used for creating the groups of observables:

 .. code-block:: python